jwnjasm154/test/README.md

 # NatureLens

-Welcome to the Plant Recognition Application project!
+Welcome to the NatureLens Application project!
 This project, developed as part of a graduation requirement, leverages the power of MediaPipe for model training and Kotlin for application development to recognize plants and provide basic information about them.

 ## Table of Contents
 - [Overview](#Overview)